 Exclude back-up copies or mirror sites since items should be counted only once.
 Exclude e-reserves and ETDs provided by ProQuest or other vendors.

 Usage:

-- 1. Views: Number of times the unique files were accessed - 2.
-Queries: Number of queries conducted (if there is such a capability) during the reporting period
+- 1. Views (number of times the unique files were accessed) - 2.
+Queries (number of queries conducted during the reporting period, if available)